Habit Burger & Grill

-The Habit Burger Grill is an American fast casual restaurant chain that specializes in chargrilled hamburgers.
+Habit Burger & Grill, formerly known as The Habit Burger Grill, is a California-based fast casual restaurant chain that specializes in chargrilled hamburgers.
 The company also sells other typical fast-casual fare.
-Its headquarters are in Irvine, California.
+It was founded in 1969 at Santa Barbara, California, and its headquarters are in Irvine, California.

 In March 2020, Yum!
-Brands, the parent company of KFC, Pizza Hut, Taco Bell and Wingstreet, acquired The Habit Burger Grill.
+Brands, the parent company of KFC, Pizza Hut, and Taco Bell, acquired The Habit Burger Grill.

 History

-The Habit Burger Grill was founded on November 15, 1969, in Santa Barbara County, California as a family-owned business.
+The Habit Burger Grill was founded on November 15, 1969, in Santa Barbara County, California, as a family-owned business.
+It originally operated under the name The Hamburger Habit.

 In 1980, Brent and Bruce Reichard purchased the original location in Goleta.
-A second location opened in Ventura in 1996 and they gradually grew the chain to twenty-four units in Southern California.
+A second location opened in Ventura in 1997.
+They gradually grew the chain to 17 units in Southern California.

 In 2007, KarpReilly, a private equity firm, acquired a majority ownership in the company and began to rapidly expand the chain, including franchising.
 Not included in the sale were the eight locations in Santa Barbara County, California, which remained under the ownership of the Reichard brothers.

 In 2014, Habit had 109 locations either open for business or under construction, including an expansion into Seattle.
 At that time, the company was one of the fastest-growing fast food chains in the United States, with a 40% sales increase from 2012 to 2013.
 In November 2014, the company raised $83.7 million in an initial public offering.
 The share price immediately doubled.
 By 2016, growth had slowed significantly, in line with the burger business.

 In 2017, the company announced plans to expand into the United Kingdom with 30 restaurants.

 In March 2020, Yum!
-Brands, the parent company of Taco Bell and KFC, acquired Habit.
+Brands, the parent company of KFC, Pizza Hut, Taco Bell and WingStreet, acquired Habit.
 The brothers decided to retire and sell their remaining restaurants to Yum!
-Brands in 2020.
+Brands in 2021.
 The operations shifted in March 2022.

-History Timeline

-1969-The Original Hamburger Habit opens in Goleta, California.
-It is still The Habit today.

-1996-The 2nd Hamburger Habit opens in downtown Ventura.

-1997-A 3rd Hamburger Habit opens in Santa Barbara.
-Later in the year, it is renamed The Habit Burger Grill, due to the original name already claimed by a burger spot in West Los Angeles called the Hamburger Habit.

-1998- The 4th Habit opens on the east side of Ventura.

-1999- The 5th Habit opens in Oxnard.

-2000-The 6th Habit opens in Camarillo.

-2001-Six family-owned Habits maintain steady business in Ventura County.

-2002-A downtown Santa Barbara location opens in the wing of the Metropolitan Theatre.
-Another one opens in Newberry Park.
-The Habit expands into Los Angeles County with locations in Woodland Hills and Santa Clarita.
-The year ends with 10 Habits.

-2003-Two locations open in Glendale and Encino.
-During the year, the Logo is redesigned to the current one.
-12 Habits.

-2004-Another location opens in Simi Valley.
-13 Habits.

-2005-Another location opens in Thousand Oaks.
-The Habit expands into Northern California with two more locations in the Sacramento area and Elk Grove.
-16 Habits.